danimelchor/covid-bot/README.md

 I am open to any type of contribution/suggestion.
 Just open a pull request directly to master and I will review your code and merge it.
 Please make sure your code is well formatted using [black](https://github.com/psf/black).

+## Terms of usage

+I am in no way responsible of your actions with this bot.
+I have made it as a project for fun and don't plan to use it with any malicious intents.
+Please make sure you know what you are doing.

 ---

 ###### By Daniel Melchor (Class of 2024)